Jérôme du Sarrat, sieur de La Pierrière: Later career

 Around the start of 1654 the master of a ship subjected a Carib of Saint Vincent to a severe punishment on the pretext that one of his sailors had been murdered.

 The Caribs took this as sufficient cause to declare war against the French.

 The few French who were living on Saint Vincent were killed.

 Parquet embarked 150 men on three ships under La Pierrière, who descended on Saint Vincent and for eight days attacked the Caribs and pillaged, burned or destroyed all they could lay their hands on before returning the Martinique.

 Hostilities then broke out on Martinique, where the Caribs at first gained the upper hand before being driven back to the eastern part of the island.

 In the second half of 1672 the French Governor General Jean-Charles de Baas learned of the outbreak of the Franco-Dutch War, and began to organize an expedition against the Dutch base on Curaçao.

 He led the expedition against Curaçao early in 1673.

 The assault failed and on 18 March 1763 he ordered a retreat.

-During their stay at Tortuga after the failed expedition Baas appointed La Pierrière acting governor in April 1673 the absence of Bertrand d'Ogeron de La Bouëre(fr).
+During their stay at Tortuga after the failed expedition Baas appointed La Pierrière acting governor in April 1673 the absence of Bertrand d'Ogeron de La Bouëre.

 Baas thought that d'Ogeron had died in Puerto Rico and on 16 April 1673 appointed Pierriere in his place.

 Ogeron soon returned and took charge again.